-The primary goal of this interdisciplinary minor is to help students acquire diverse perspectives on important questions in education.
+Program Description: The primary goal of this interdisciplinary program is to help students acquire diverse perspectives on important questions in education.
 Education is a complex and challenging aspect of the human experience.
 It is both an end in itself and a means to many personal, professional, and spiritual goals.
 Thus, understanding its history and traditions, analyzing its processes, critiquing its goals, and studying its outcomes are of great importance to all of us.

-The minor in Education, Schooling, and Society (ESS) uses the tools and resources of a liberal arts perspective to help students reflect on, research, and influence the role of education in society.
-In addition, the program provides a rich body of resources for students who may want to pursue careers in education after graduation, including teaching, research, working for non-profits, or policy making.
+The Education, Schooling, and Society (ESS) program uses the tools and resources of a liberal arts perspective to help students reflect on, research, and influence the role of education in society.
+In addition, the program provides a rich body of resources for students who may want to pursue careers in education or youth facing careers after graduation, including teaching, research, working for non-profits, or policy making.